ermiasgelaye/pandas-challenge/README.md

 This repository brings a python pandas solution in the education sector to analyze city's school district data.
 This project will help school board and mayor to make strategic decisions regarding future school budgets and priorities.
 This project used two datasets in csv format, one is [schools_complete.csv](PyCitySchools/Resources/schools_complete.csv) file wich includes the following informations in columns `Student ID`,`school_name`,`type`,`size`,`budget` the other dataset is [students_complete.csv](PyCitySchools/Resources) file which includes the followling information in columns `Student ID`,`student_name`,`gender`,`grade`,`school_name`,`reading_score`and `math_score`.
 For these analysis both datasets imported, merged, and the aggregate data diplayed in to python pandas dataframes.
 The project is conducted in Jupyter notebook to showcase, and communicate the analysis report the following link is created: [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/github/ermiasgelaye/pandas-challenge/blob/master/PyCitySchools/.ipynb_checkpoints/PyCitySchools_starter-checkpoint.ipynb)

+## Observable Trends

+* At the district label, there are a total of  15 schools,  39,170 students, and the average reading score(81.87) is higher than the average math reading score.
+When we see the passing rate passing reading(85.80 % ) is higher than the math (74.98 % ) passing rate, the overall passing rate is 65.17 %.
+These findings indicate that at the district level student are more interested in reading class than math, however, the difference is not big between the two classes.

+*

 ## Table of Contents
 * [Import Dependencies and Setup](https://nbviewer.jupyter.org/github/ermiasgelaye/pandas-challenge/blob/master/PyCitySchools/.ipynb_checkpoints/PyCitySchools_starter-checkpoint.ipynb)
 * [Load, Read and Merge the Data](https://nbviewer.jupyter.org/github/ermiasgelaye/pandas-challenge/blob/master/PyCitySchools/.ipynb_checkpoints/PyCitySchools_starter-checkpoint.ipynb)